EliteWise/eslint-plugin-comments-analyser/readme.md

 # eslint-plugin-comments-analyser

-This ESLint plugin provides a custom rule to ensure that each function is preceded by a comment explaining its purpose.
+This ESLint plugin provides two rules: `function`, to ensure that each function is preceded by a comment explaining its purpose, and `file`, to verify that each script file contains at least one comment.

 ## Installation